Ciaran Williams

 Ciaran Williams (born 22 December 1987 in Salford, Greater Manchester) is a British handball coach, currently head coach of Great Britain's U18 squad.
 At the 2012 Summer Olympics he competed with the Great Britain men's national handball team in the men's tournament.

 Early life

 Williams began playing handball at the age of 7, inspired by his parents who both played the game.

 Club career

-At senior club level, Williams played in Germany for TUSEM Essen alongside future Team GB teammates Christopher McDermott, Daniel McMillan and Christopher Mohr before playing in Denmark with Halden Topphandball.
+At senior club level, Williams played in Germany for TUSEM Essen alongside future Team GB teammates Christopher McDermott, Daniel McMillan and Christopher Mohr before playing in Norway with Halden Topphandball.
 Whilst there, he had to clean toilets to earn money after funding was cut.
 He later returned to England and played for Salford Handball Club before being selected for Great Britain in the 2012 Olympics.
-He captained the Olympic Squad and later played for Sandnes in Norway whilst studying for a business and administration degree.
+He captained the Olympic Squad and later played for Sandnes HK in Norway whilst studying for a business and administration degree.